Misreading EPR: Variations on an Incorrect Theme: Horgan

 \section{Horgan}

 Becker's presentation of EPR went awry, but he did present it as making inferences from position to position and momentum to momentum.
 We can find expositors who do worse.

-I have argued elsewhere that John Horgan's \booktitle{The End of Science} (Addison-Wesley, 1996) has not aged well~\cite[\S 11.1]{Stacey:2015}.
-Assembling this collection provides an opportunity to expand briefly upon my earlier remarks.
-Horgan has this to say about the EPR thought-experiment: \begin{quotation} According to the standard model of quantum mechanics, neither particle has a definite position or momentum before it is measured; but by measuring the momentum of one particle, the physicist instantaneously forces the other particle to assume a fixed position---even if it is on the other side of the galaxy. \end{quotation} From the momentum of one, we get the position of the other!
+John Horgan's \booktitle{The End of Science} (Addison-Wesley, 1996) has this to say about the EPR thought-experiment: \begin{quotation} According to the standard model of quantum mechanics, neither particle has a definite position or momentum before it is measured; but by measuring the momentum of one particle, the physicist instantaneously forces the other particle to assume a fixed position---even if it is on the other side of the galaxy. \end{quotation} From the momentum of one, we get the position of the other!
 Remarkable.
 This is not EPR.

-Horgan's exposition shares a defect with Capra's (\S\ref{sec:becker}), in that it fails to distinguish between EPR and what others brought to the table many years later.
+Horgan's exposition has the additional problem that it fails to distinguish between EPR and what others brought to the table many years later.
 In 1964, John S.\ Bell built upon the work of Bohm and of EPR to prove a theorem that pierces more deeply than they did into what makes quantum physics exotic~\cite{Bell:1964}.
 Others built upon Bell's work in turn, devising variations on his ideas that brought them closer to testing in practice~\cite{Clauser:1969} and making more general versions~\cite{Braunstein:1990}.
 The experimentalists have tested Bell's conclusions in increasingly stringent ways and have confirmed them with ever-higher standards~\cite{BIG:2018}.
 Horgan oversimplifies this history to the point of error, reducing it to a remark that ``a group of French physicists carried out a version of the EPR experiment'' --- a considerable slight.
 (Indeed, Horgan never mentions Bell at all, a surprising lacuna given his lengthy interview with, and repeated mentions of, David Bohm.)
-Thus, to the strange hostility noted by a contemporary reviewer~\cite{Hoffman:1998}, we can add the fault of carelessness.
+While \booktitle{The End of Science} met with a harsh reception upon its original publication~\cite{Hoffman:1998}, these issues seem not to have been raised.